 Students and residents qualify for a reduced payment plan of $25 per month until they’ve completed their schooling and/or training.

 Laurel Road doesn’t charge any origination fees or prepayment penalties.
+If you make a late payment, the fee is $28 or 5% of the late payment, whichever is less.

 You also have three options for how your Laurel Road personal loan is paid out.
 You can get the money deposited directly into your bank account, you can have it sent directly to your existing creditor (for debt consolidation loans), or a mix of the two.